adopted-ember-addons/ember-cli-chart/README.md

 * CHARTOPTIONS: Object; refer to the ChartJS documentation.
 This is optional.
 * CHARTWIDTH: Number; pixel width of the canvas element.
 Only applies if the chart is NOT responsive.
 * CHARTHEIGHT: Number; pixel height of the canvas element.
 Only applies if the chart is NOT responsive.
+* CHARTPLUGINS: Array; refer to ChartJS documentaion.
+This is optional.

 #### Example